 P.L.
 117-76 established the exemption for recruiting foreign students.
 P.L.
-117-76 further requires that the VA implement the prohibition on commissions and incentive compensation in accordance with ED's regulations and guidance.
+117-76 further requires that the VA implement the ban on incentive compensation in accordance with ED's regulations and guidance.
 The P.L.
 117-76 amendments went into effect on December 21, 2021.